x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 hallway 1, the area 2 office area, and exits 1 and 5.
-Again, a low number of agents (only 4 agent) exited during this minute across
+Again, a low number of agents (only 4 agent) exited during this minute through the
 10 simulations.
 The mean of
 agent exits (including all previous exits) was  51.5, and the mean of